 Ready to Start?

 If you are interested in trying to load Bluebird with gift cards at Walmart, start small.
 Do not buy a large number of gift cards to start with or buy a lot of gift cards at the same time.
 Buy one gift card and go to Walmart and see if it works.
 There is no guarantee that this method will work in the future so my advice is not to purchase more gift cards than you can otherwise spend.

-Update: You will probably only be able to use Bluebird for manufactured spending for only a 1-3 months before Amex notices and ends your ability to load money.
-Starting January 8, 2016 and every few monhts including (March 4, 2016 and April 12, 2016), Amex sent emails to a large number of Bluebird accounts ending the ability to load new money due to manufactured spending.
-(See Are Bluebird and Serve Dead for Manufactured Spending? and More Bluebird and Serve Accounts Shutdown Today).
+Update: You will probably only be able to use Bluebird to load gift cards for only a 1-3 months before Amex notices and ends your ability to load money.
+Starting January 8, 2016 and every few months including (March 4, 2016 and April 12, 2016), Amex sent emails to a large number of Bluebird accounts ending the ability to load new money.
 My advice for anyone just starting with Bluebird is don’t buy too many gift cards at once and load them as soon as possible (preferably the same day you purchase them).
 You can also use your pin enabled gift cards to purchase money orders at Walmart at a cost of $0.70 per money order or buy money orders at the post office.
-Another easy method to manufacture spending is Plastiq (see Using Plastiq’s Referral Program to Earn Fee-Free Credit Card Spending).
+Another easier alternative is Plastiq (see Using Plastiq’s Referral Program to Earn Fee-Free Credit Card Spending).